dandohotaru/labs.katas/README.md

 - [x] setup a scalable templating solution to be used for design experiments
 - [x] rely on modern javascript workflows and language syntax
 - [X] code a single page application without a javascript framework
+- [] configure webpack to run application from the dist folder

 # Topics